-- 1. Extra credit questions are not permissible.

-- 2. Grades cannot exceed 100%.
+- 1. Extra credit questions are not permissible. - 2.
+Grades cannot exceed 100%. - 3.
+Exam guestions: - Questions that are not answered correctly by the majority of the class will be reviewed by the instructor.

-- Exam questions:

-- If 35% or more of the students answer a question incorrectly, the question and the responses will be assessed.
 This does NOT constitute automatic exclusion of the question(s) from the exam.
-This determination is made at the faculty discretion. - If after review it is determined that question(s) needs to be excluded, then all student grades will be recalculated. - Students who answered excluded question(s) correctly will not be penalized for providing correct answer(s) and will be given the intended points for the excluded question. - A student who earned a 100% prior to exclusion of any question(s) cannot carry-over or "bank" points for other exam, or assignment.
+This determination is made at the instructor's discretion. - If after review it is determined that question(s) needs to be excluded, then all student grades will be recalculated - Students who answered excluded question(s) correctly will not be penalized for providing correct answer(s) and will be given the intended points for the excluded question. - A student who earned a 100% prior to exclusion of any question(s) cannot carry-over or "bank" points for other exam, or assignment.
 Points awarded to student(s) will only apply to exam associated with exclusion(s).